terraframe/Runway-SDK/pages/mydoc/mydoc_eclipse_setup.md

       -xmx8000m
 2. JVM
    * Since your Java was installed with SDKMan, you will want to tell Eclipse where your Java is located.
 To do this, add a new line after the -vmargs, and write in the path to your SDKMan current java candidiate, which you can find by running `which java`.
-This path should look something like `/home/<user>/.sdkman/candidates/java/current/bin/java`
+This path should look something like `/home/<user>/.sdkman/candidates/java/current/bin/java`.
+[More information on setting the Eclipse JVM can be found here.](https://wiki.eclipse.org/Eclipse.ini#Specifying_the_JVM)

 ## Installing Java 11 Into Eclipse